HTTPArchive/almanac.httparchive.org/src/README.md

 ## Generating chapters

-The chapter generation is dependent on nodejs, so is you will need to have [nodejs](https://nodejs.org/en/) installed as well.
+The chapter generation is dependent on nodejs, so you will need to have [nodejs](https://nodejs.org/en/) installed as well.
 All of the following commands must be run from within the `src` directory by executing `cd src` first.

 1. Install the dependencies: